bkiers/Liqp/README.md

 ## Liqp &nbsp; [![Build Status](https://travis-ci.org/bkiers/Liqp.png)](https://travis-ci.org/bkiers/Liqp)

-A Java implmentation of the [Liquid templating engine](http://liquidmarkup.org/) backed up by an ANTLR grammar.
+A Java implementation of the [Liquid templating engine](http://liquidmarkup.org/) backed up by an ANTLR grammar.

 To use Liqp, checkout this project and create a JAR file through the `jar` task defined in the